plancomps/cbs-latex/docs/samples.md

 PDFs

 : Acrobat Reader is recommended.
-The Preview app on macOS Catalina does not support hyperlinks from references to declarations, which are needed for navigation in multi-file CBS specifications.
+The Preview app on macOS (Catalina) does not support hyperlinks from references to declarations, which are needed for navigation in multi-file CBS specifications.

+  PDFs can also be browsed directly in a web browser.

 Web pages